 The Internship Program at the Center for Christian Study is designed to provide students with a year of ministry and non-profit work.
 The program offers mentoring and leadership opportunities that enable students to explore their vocational calling and grow in their faith in Christ.

 The program incorporates four foundational components: work in community, worship Christ, grow in knowledge and faith, and explore your vocational calling.

 Work in Community

 The program operates within an intentional Christian community.
 Ten to twelve interns work together with the staff at the Study Center in various hospitality, programs, communications, and ministry roles.
 In addition to assisting with Study Center-sponsored hospitality and educational events, interns participate in regular weekly dinners for sharing and prayer, and attend retreats once per semester.

 Students are asked to put their faith into practice by serving throughout the program year.
-Each intern supports the daily hospitality, educational, and ministry outreach of the Study Center and is provided a stipend for their ministry work.
+Each intern supports the daily hospitality, educational, and ministry outreach of the Study Center and is provided a stipend for his or her ministry work.

 "There is never a dull moment among the intern team.
 We are constantly laughing together, praying for each other, and supporting one another through the ups and downs of being a student.
 I have grown so much under the wisdom and guidance of the Study Center staff.
 They constantly remind me that I am working for the Lord and not for man, or myself.
 This attitude frees me from the pressures to perform or be perfect, which are so prevalent at UVA.” - M.E.
 Caldwell, Curry ‘17